its-me-abhishek/tidy/README.md

 # 🧹 tidy

 A minimal, beautiful CLI tool built in Go using Bubble Tea to keep your directories clean and organized.
+Moves all files inside a directory, to separate directories, based on the file extension!

 # Features